JacobK233811/MQuicker/README.md

 # MangaNewChapter
 <p>Stop clicking through endless links to see if there is a new chapter available.
 This Python script lets you <a href="README.md#function-directory">list all your favorite mangas</a> and then checks each one's latest chapter against your most recently read chapter.
 Currently <a href="README.md#Codes">supports web comics from</a> Mangelo, ReadMng, Zero and Leviatan Scans, Manga Effect, Mankakalot, MangaDex, LHTranslation, and Asura Scans.</p>

 When <a href="#su">setting up for yourself</a>, follow the linked steps for your OS.
 All Windows Users should go through Two-Step Install, regardless of having Python.
 Mac Users should go through the Two-Step Install if they do not have Python and One-Step Install if they do.
+To join our Discord community, <a href="https://discord.gg/f7r8Emws8G">use this link</a>.
+Anyone there will happily help you with installation or discuss manga with you.

 Windows Users who use the Two-Step Powershell Install can run in one click!
 Mac Users who go through the Four-Step Install and then navigate to the MangaNewChapter-main folder within terminal with <em>cd Downloads/MangaNewChapter-main</em>.
 Then they can run python3 checker.py.
 Two-Step Install for Mac needs further testing, but is available <a href="#2m">here.</a> After using Two-Step or One-Step Install, users can open Terminal and run <em>sh launch.sh</em> to start the program.
 If this does not work, try <em>sh $HOME/launch.sh</em> .